-- 7.66 This ongoing communication is designed to enable all parties involved to be able to follow our thought processes throughout the investigation, so that when we reach the stage where we share our provisional views, it should not come as a surprise to hear our initial view and the action that has been taken on the case. - 7.67In addition to the sharing of emerging evidence, and our initial view, we may also, in some cases, decide to share our provisional views or clinical advice in part at an early stage to try to resolve any disputed areas: - If we obtain early and very clear clinical advice which indicates that there was service failure we could share that advice with the organisation, under a brief covering note, in order to flush out objections or arguments at an early stage or to get agreement to further work on the complaint. - If we have reached an initial view that it appears there are indications of an unremedied injustice flowing from maladministration we could share the key arguments and supporting evidence with the organisation to see if a resolution is forthcoming. - 7.68There may be rare circumstances where we cannot share information from the organisation with the complainant because of confidentiality or other legal restrictions.
+- 7.65 In accordance with our legislation53 we can only release information we obtain if it is necessary to do so as part of our investigation or to help us explain our provisional views or final decision.
+(Legal requirement) However, this does not stop us from sharing more information about the investigation with those involved in it and keeping them regularly informed.
+We want those involved to be able to follow our progress and thought processes about a case.
+Any communication with the parties must be clearly and accurately documented and recorded on the electronic casefile.
+(Policy requirement) - 7.66 This ongoing communication is designed to enable all parties involved to be able to follow our thought processes throughout the investigation, so that when we reach the stage where we share our provisional views, it should not come as a surprise to hear our initial view and the action that has been taken on the case. - 7.67 In addition to the sharing of emerging evidence, and our initial view, we may also, in some cases, decide to share our provisional views or clinical advice in part at an early stage to try to resolve any disputed areas: - If we obtain early and very clear clinical advice which indicates that there was service failure we could share that advice with the organisation, under a brief covering note, in order to flush out objections or arguments at an early stage or to get agreement to further work on the complaint. - If we have reached an initial view that it appears there are indications of an unremedied injustice flowing from maladministration we could share the key arguments and supporting evidence with the organisation to see if a resolution is forthcoming. - 7.68 There may be rare circumstances where we cannot share information from the organisation with the complainant because of confidentiality or other legal restrictions.
 In those situations, organisations are likely to tell us that the information should not be disclosed.
 However, this may not happen in every case and, if we are concerned about whether it is appropriate to share information with the complainant, we should contact the organisation to check.